SOUTHEAST & CARIBBEAN DISASTER RESILIENCE PARTNERSHIP

 SCDRP funded the development of disaster recovery and redevelopment plans in Brunswick/Glynn County and Brantley County, Georgia.
 These plans identify critical hazards and long-term stressors that pose risks for communities.
 They also determine the key organizations and agencies that should be at the table for long-term recovery.

-BUSINESSES & ECONOMIC RECOVERY
+BUSINESSES & ECONOMIC RESILIENCE

 The Economy during Recovery